-The historical record of NTBs outbreaks may be incomplete, as the super-fast spots last only a few months, and the smaller spots require high resolution to track.
-The orange colour of the revived belt may be a more reliable indicator of super-fast outbreaks, and it was not reported between about 1890 and 1960, except in three apparitions [ref.5 p.101].
-One of these was 1927-28, and in Appendix 2 we discuss whether this might have followed a dual outbreak in 1926, at the time of the last NEB Revival.
-In Appendix 1 we summarise more recent events which resembled the 2012 'great northern upheaval', in 2016-17.
+The historical record of NTBs outbreaks may be incomplete, as the super-fast spots last only a few months and the smaller spots require high resolution to track.
+The orange colour of the revived belt may be a more reliable indicator of super-fast outbreaks, and it was not reported between about 1890 & 1960 except in three apparitions (Rogers, 1995, p.101).5 One of these was 1927-'28; in Appendix II we discuss whether this might have followed a dual outbreak in 1926, at the time of the last NEB Revival.
+In Appendix I, we summarise more recent events in 2016-'17, which resembled the 2012 'great northern upheaval'.

-Updated view of Global Upheavals
+Updated view of global upheavals